wazo-platform/wazo-doc/source/cti_client/xlets/directory.rst

 ^^^^^^^

 The directory xlet uses a special context named  *__switchboard_directory*.
-This context has to be added as internal with no number range on the :menuselection:`Services --> IPBX --> IPBX configuration --> Contexts` page.
+This context has to be added as an `internal` context with no number range on the :menuselection:`Services --> IPBX --> IPBX configuration --> Contexts` page.

 .. figure:: ./images/switchboard_directory_context.png